-I am a Research Associate Professor in the Institute of Technology at University of Washington - Tacoma, and an Adjunct Associate Professor in the Department of Microbiology at University of Washington.
-My research focuses on the development of data mining tools and their application to computational biology.
+I am an Associate Professor in the Institute of Technology at University of Washington - Tacoma, and an Adjunct Associate Professor in the Department of Microbiology at University of Washington - Seattle.
+My research focuses on the development of machine learning tools and their application to computational biology.
 My passion is method development for integration of multiple sources of big data.
 In particular, I am interested in the development of methods to effectively integrate heterogeneous high-throughput data sources in the construction of regulatory networks and the identification of biologically meaningful biomarkers.

-I am a computer scientist by training (Ph.D. in Computer Science from University of Washington under the supervision of Larry Ruzzo).
+I am a computer scientist by training (Ph.D. in Computer Science from University of Washington - Seattle under the supervision of Larry Ruzzo).
 My research spans multiple fields, including computational biology, big data analytics, cloud computing, virtualization, reproducibility of research, statistics and machine learning.
-I have the honor of working with wonderful collaborators, in particular, Roger Bumgarner, and Adrian Raftery).

 Publications Software Data Teaching Curriculum vitae